Vinod Kumar Yadav: Career

 Vinod Yadav headed World's third largest Rail network and led Indian Railways towards a giant leap in infrastructure development involving over Rs.
 160 Lakh Crore of capex fund which brought about the biggest transformation in its working system.

 Annapurna trains, Jai Kisan trains etc., marked his business model for Indian Railways.

 Passenger train services also enhanced qualitatively with introduction of “Vande Bharat Express” also known as Train-18, an indigenously built Indian semi-high-speed Intercity Electric Multiple Unit.
 Introduction of “Tejas Express” - India's first semi-high speed fully air-conditioned train etc. Air-Conditioned local trains were introduced on Mumbai Suburban System.

 Thanks to Vinod Yadav's plans, Indian Railways could take center stage in the battle to fight COVID-19 pandemic all over the country by keeping the Rail wheels moving.

 India's first university focused on transport-related education, multidisciplinary research and training - National Rail & Transport Institute (NRTI) at Vadodara, India came up under him at the helm.

 Digitised data management of Indian Railway workforce made a huge impact, amongst his plans.

 Vinod Kumar Yadav undertook International assignment of planning, execution and commissioning of Railway Electrification projects for Turkish Railways and led the team to frame tender and undertake global contract for Over Head Electrification works for Iran Railways.

 He played a key role in development of SMEs sector and technology transfer to SMEs, skill development, mobilisation of resources and implementation of six projects worth US$8.65 million.
 He managed a joint project of United Nations and Government of India for development of Small and Medium enterprises accruing US$6.6.million.

-His biggest challenge will be to resurrect the railways financially as the national transporter has been facing severe cash crunch for the past few years.

 Recognitions

 Vinod Kumar Yadav is the recipient of "Eminent Engineer Award for the Year 2020" from the Institution of Engineering and Technology (IET).

-He also received the Eminent Engineer Award for 2019 from the Union Ministry of Skill Development & Entrepreneurship; recognition from President of India for making Indian Railways the best organization for implementing Swacchata Action Plan 2018-2019..
+He also received the Eminent Engineer Award for 2019 from the Union Ministry of Skill Development & Entrepreneurship; recognition from President of India for making Indian Railways the best organization for implementing Swacchata Action Plan 2018-2019.

 As the head for South Central Railway, he enabled the Zone stand top on Indian Railways for overall performance efficiency in 2017-18, to receive Pandit Gobind Vallabh Pant Shield.

 He also got the Award for Best Transformation Initiatives by the Ministry of Railways in 2017-2018.